stojg/silva/README.md

 `brew install platformio`

-After that is done, ensure that you have installed the libraries that this project demands, like FASTLed etc:

-`make install`

-Now you can try to compile the source code with
+To ensure everything is working you should try to compile the source code with

 `make`

-to ensure everything is working.
-If this is the first time running platformio it will also download required tools to work with arduino boards etc.
+If this is the first time running platformio it will also download required tools and libraries defined in the platform.ini file.